Biology

 Class Program

 Surveys the animal kingdom with emphasis on diversity, complexity, ecology and sustainability.
 Emphasizes animal biology, including organ systems and genetics.
-Designed for non-science majors.
-Lecture/Laboratory.
+Designed for the non-major.
+Prerequisites: Eligible to take ENGL 1010.
 Lab fee.
-Prerequisites: Eligible to enroll in ENGL 1010.
-Meets SUNY General Education requirement in Natural Sciences.

 Semester Offered